judah-caruso/jai-love2d/README.md

-# Love2D bindings for Jai (experimental)
+# Love2D bindings for Jai

-This concept module allows you to create games with [Love2D](https://love2d.org) and Jai without writing any Lua code.
-These are very experimental, so things are a bit rough around the edges or not supported.
+This weird thing allows you to create games with [Love2D](https://love2d.org) and Jai.
+It works by autogenerating glue code to call into Love2D's Lua api and exposing that to Jai.
+All we have to do on the Jai side is compile our game code to a dynamic library that can be loaded on startup.

 # Instructions